accurascan/Android-KYC/README.md

         public void onClick(View v) {
             ********** For faceMatch

-            // To pass two image url for facematch.
+            // To pass two image uri for facematch.
             // @params uri1 is for input image
             // @params uri2 is for match image